John Reith, 1st Baron Reith: British Broadcasting Corporation

 The British Broadcasting Company was part-share owned by a committee of members of the wireless industry, including British Thomson-Houston, The General Electric Company, Marconi and Metropolitan-Vickers.
 However, Reith had been in favour of the company being taken into public ownership, as he felt that despite the boards under which he had served so far, allowing him a high degree of latitude on all matters, not all future members might do so.
 Although opposed by some, including members of the Government, the BBC became a corporation in 1927.
 Reith was knighted the same year.

 Reith's autocratic approach became the stuff of BBC legend.
 His preferred approach was one of benevolent dictator, but with built-in checks to his power.
 Throughout his life, Reith remained convinced that that approach was the best way to run an organisation.
 Later Director-General Greg Dyke, profiling Reith in 2007, noted that the term Reithian has entered the dictionary to denote a style of management, particularly with relation to broadcasting.
-Reith summarised the BBC's purpose in three words: inform, educate, entertain; this remains part of the organisation's mission statement to this day.
+There is no contemporary evidence that Reith summarised the BBC's purpose in three words: inform, educate, entertain; nevertheless, that summary is attributed to him by the BBC.
 It has also been adopted by broadcasters throughout the world, notably the Public Broadcasting Service (PBS) in the United States.

 Reith earned a reputation for prudishness in sexual matters.
 There is an old BBC legend that he once caught an announcer kissing a secretary and decreed that in future the announcer must not read the late-night religious programme The Epilogue.
 In fact, this may have been inspired by his catching the Chief Engineer, Peter Eckersley, not just kissing but being in flagrante with an actress on a studio table.

 He was to be somewhat embarrassed when one of his staff ran off with the quite new wife of the then rising young writer Evelyn Waugh.
 Reith also had to deal with Eckersley after the BBC Chief Engineer had a rather public affair with a married woman on the staff.
 Up to the Second World War any member of BBC staff involved in a divorce could lose their job.

 Under Reith, the BBC did not broadcast on Sunday before 12:30 PM, to give listeners time to attend church, and for the rest of the day broadcast only religious services, classical music and other non-frivolous programming.
 European commercial stations Radio Normandie and Radio Luxembourg competed with the BBC on "Reith Sunday" and other days of the week by broadcasting more popular music.